pixelmatix/SmartMatrix/README.md

 The examples are configured to run on a 32x32-pixel panel.
 If your resolution is different, adjust the `kMatrixWidth` and `kMatrixHeight` variables at the top of the sketch.
 If you are using a 16x32-pixel panel, also change `kPanelType` to `SMARTMATRIX_HUB75_16ROW_MOD8SCAN`.

+As of SmartMatrix Library 3.0, you can now chain several panels together to create a wider or taller display than one panel would allow.
+Set `kMatrixWidth` and `kMatrixHeight` to the overall width and height of your display.
+If your display is more than one panel high, set `kMatrixOptions` to how you tiled your panels:
+Panel Order - By default, the first panel of each row starts on the same side, so you need a long ribbon cable to go from the last panel of the previous row to the first panel of the next row.  `SMARTMATRIX_OPTIONS_C_SHAPE_STACKING` inverts the panel on each row to minimize the length of the cable going from the last panel of each row the first panel of the other row.
+Panel direction - By default the first panel is on the top row.
+To stack panels the other way, set `SMARTMATRIX_OPTIONS_BOTTOM_TO_TOP_STACKING`.
+To set multiple options, use the bitwise-OR operator e.g. C-shape Bottom-to-top stacking: `const uint8_t kMatrixOptions = (SMARTMATRIX_OPTIONS_C_SHAPE_STACKING | SMARTMATRIX_OPTIONS_BOTTOM_TO_TOP_STACKING);

 Click the Upload button, and the sketch should compile and upload to your Teensy, and start running right away.

 You can use the FeatureDemo sketch as a way to get started with your own project.
 Inside loop(), find a demo section that is similar to what you want to do with your project, delete the other sections, and save it as as new sketch.